Gennaro DiNapoli

-Gennaro L. DiNapoli (born May 25, 1975) is a former American football center and guard in the National Football League for the Oakland Raiders, Tennessee Titans, and Dallas Cowboys.
-He was drafted in the fourth round of the 1998 NFL Draft.
-He played college football at Virginia Tech University.
+Gennaro L. DiNapoli (born May 25, 1975) is an American former professional football player who was a center and guard in the National Football League for the Oakland Raiders, Tennessee Titans, and Dallas Cowboys.
+He played college football for the Virginia Tech Hokies and was selected in the fourth round of the 1998 NFL draft.

 Early years

 DiNapoli attended Cazenovia High School.
 He transferred to Milford Academy after his junior season.
 He was a two-way player at tight end and defensive tackle.
 He received All-league honors as a senior.

 He accepted a football scholarship from Virginia Tech University.
 As a redshirt freshman, he was a backup at left tackle.

 As a sophomore, he started the last 8 games at right guard.
 As a junior, he was named the starter at right guard and appeared in every game.

 As a senior, he started every game at the right guard position.

 Professional career

 Oakland Raiders

-DiNapoli was selected by the Oakland Raiders in the fourth round (109th overall) of the 1998 NFL Draft.
+DiNapoli was selected by the Oakland Raiders in the fourth round (109th overall) of the 1998 NFL draft.
 As a rookie, he was declared active in only 4 games, but did not play.

 In 1999, he started the first 8 contests at right guard, before injuring his ribs.
 He returned as a backup behind Barry Sims.

 On August 27, 2000, he was traded to the Tennessee Titans in exchange for a seventh round pick (#229-Ken-Yon Rambo).